Maryna Viazovska: Contributions

 In 2016, Viazovska solved the sphere-packing problem in dimension 8.
 Her dimension 8 solution quickly led to collaboration with others, and a solution in dimension 24.
 Previously, the problem had been solved only for three or fewer dimensions, and the proof of the three-dimensional version (the Kepler conjecture) involved long computer calculations.
 In contrast, Viazovska's proof for 8 and 24 dimensions is "stunningly simple".

+A few years later, in 2018, Viazovska and her collaborators significantly extended their sphere packing results in dimensions 8 and 24 to address potential energy minimization.
+In 2019, Viazovska and her team solved a mathematical equation that determines how an infinite number of points repelling each other are placed in 8- and 24-dimensional spaces.

 As well as for her work on sphere packing, Viazovska is also known for her research on spherical designs with Bondarenko and Radchenko.
 With them she proved a conjecture of Korevaar and Meyers on the existence of small designs in arbitrary dimensions.
 This result was one of the contributions for which her co-author Andriy Bondarenko won the Vasil A. Popov Prize for approximation theory in 2013.

 Recognition

 In 2016, Viazovska received the Salem Prize and, in 2017, the Clay Research Award and the SASTRA Ramanujan Prize for her work on sphere packing and modular forms.
 In December 2017, she was awarded a 2018 New Horizons Prize in Mathematics.

 She was an invited speaker at the 2018 International Congress of Mathematicians.
 For 2019 she was awarded the Ruth Lyttle Satter Prize in Mathematics and the Fermat Prize.
 She is one of the 2020 winners of the EMS Prize.
 In 2020, she also received the National Latsis Prize awarded by the Latsis Foundation.
 She was elected to the Academia Europaea in 2021.
 She was appointed Senior Scholar at the Clay Mathematics Institute in July 2022.

-She was awarded the Fields Medal in July 2022, making her the second woman (after Maryam Mirzakhani), the second person born in the Ukrainian SSR and the first with a degree from a Ukrainian university to ever receive it.
+She was awarded the Fields Medal in July 2022, making her the second woman (after Maryam Mirzakhani), the second person born in the Ukrainian SSR (after Vladimir Drinfeld) and the first with a degree from a Ukrainian university to ever receive it.
 She was honored as one of the BBC 100 Women in December 2022.